Burkino/borks-dumper/README.md

 - [x] Luraph
 - [ ] maybe other obfuscators that people use?

+- has a [minifier and beautifier](https://github.com/Herrtt/luamin.js/) from [herrtt](https://v3rmillion.net/member.php?action=profile&uid=599062)'s edit

 ## Requirements

 Node-fetch

 ## Release Notes

+### 0.0.7

+- added beautify/minify
+- cleaned code up a little, hopefully slightly more optimized since it will only load parts as theyre needed
+- removed line from top because this is public i guess

 ### 0.0.6

-changed port
+- changed port

 ### 0.0.5

-added extra header
+- added extra header

 ### 0.0.4

-added line at very top of readme
+- added line at very top of readme

 ### 0.0.3

-made it check you were on a script before saying dumping started
+- made it check you were on a script before saying dumping started

 ### 0.0.2

-changed supported obfuscators
+- changed supported obfuscators

 ### 0.0.1

-Initial release, hopefully it works
+- Initial release, hopefully it works